-A Free Report by Fine Designs by Roger Perron Inc. General Contractors
+A Free Report by Roger Perron Design and Construction, Design-Build Contractor

 Californians spend more than $39 billion on residential construction each year.
-Many homeowners have discovered that improving their current home with an updated kitchen or bathroom, an addition, new windows or a new roof can be a better investment than trying to sell their home and buying a new one.
+Many homeowners have discovered that improving their current home with an updated kitchen or bathroom, an addition, an ADU, new windows or a new roof can be a better investment than trying to sell their home and buying a new one.

-The cost of adding a room or remodeling can be substantial, so consumers need to take some time and care in planning their home improvement project.
+The cost of adding a room or doing home remodeling can be substantial, so consumers need to take some time and care in planning their home improvement project.
 Additionally, selecting the wrong contractor can be expensive, cause inconvenience and headaches.
 So how do you know which contractor to choose?